oleg-agapov/data-engineering-book/book/2-beginner-path/2-2-sql-for-beginners/sql-1.md

 FROM payments
 ```

 Also, you can do it with non-aggregated columns as well.
-It will does the operation element-wise (meaning will be applied to each row individually):
+It will do the operation element-wise (meaning will be applied to each row individually):

 ```sql
 SELECT